joelparkerhenderson/system-quality-attributes/doc/relevancy/index.md

 As a cross-functional constraint, relevancy influences how different parts of the system interoperate and affects the overall software architecture.
 It considers the necessary trade-offs when different stakeholders have different goals or infrastructural constraints such as resource limitations.
 The design and development team may need to ensure that the system is adaptable to different user scenarios, locations, and usage demands.

-In summary, relevancy is a critical concept in software development that ensures that the system meets the user's needs, expectations, and goals.
-It is a system quality attribute, a non-functional requirement, and a cross-functional constraint that affects the software development process from design to implementation and maintenance.

 </span>